Why Botswana

 How much must we tip the staff?

 It is not a must to tip staff!!!
-However, this question comes up all the time, and our recommendations based on what others recommend in the industry is US$ 15.00 per guest per day.
-This is to be broken down into US$10.00 per guest per day for the Guide, and US$ 5.00 per guest per day for the crew.
-The tip must be pooled together into 2 separate envelopes (1 for the Guide & 1 for the crew) and the crew’s tip to be handed to the Chef at the end of the safari, and likewise for the Guide.
+However, this question comes up all the time, and our recommendations based on what others recommend in the industry is US$ 20.00 per guest per day.
+This is to be broken down into US$ 10.00 per guest per day for the Guide, and US$ 10.00 per guest per day for the crew.
+The tip must be pooled together into 2 separate envelopes (1 for the Guide & 1 for the Crew) and the crew’s tip to be handed to the Chef at the end of the safari, and likewise for the Guide.